mozilla/firefox-translations-training/README.md

 # Firefox Translations training
-Training pipelines for Bergamot machine translation models.
+Training pipelines for Firefox Translations machine translation models.
 The trained models are hosted in [bergamot-models](https://github.com/mozilla-applied-ml/bergamot-models/), compatible with [bergamot-translator](https://github.com/mozilla/bergamot-translator) and can be used by [firefox-translations](https://github.com/mozilla-extensions/firefox-translations) web extension.